Skip to main content

 Background and Education

-Hon.
-Christine Byrd (Ret.) has joined JAMS after serving 13 years as a judge of the Los Angeles Superior Court, where she was assigned to the Family Law Division and developed expertise in family law issues.
-In recognition of her capabilities, Judge Byrd was twice appointed by the chief justice to the Family Law Curriculum Committee.
-In 2017, she was assigned to hear long-cause matters in family law, where she remained until her retirement in 2023.
+During her tenure on the Los Angeles Superior Court, Judge Byrd was assigned to the Family Law Division and presided over hundreds of cases for child custody, child support, divorce, domestic violence, legal separation, parentage, and spousal or domestic partner support.
+In recognition of her capabilities, Judge Byrd was twice appointed by the chief justice to the Family Law Curriculum Committee, a California statewide committee on judicial education.
+In 2017, she was selected to hear long, complex family law cases, where she remained until her retirement in 2023.
+In 2018 she was awarded Family Law Judge of the Year by the Southern California Chapter of the American Inns of Court.

-Judge Byrd also acquired significant ADR experience during her years of law practice.
+Judge Byrd acquired significant ADR experience during her years of law practice.
 She served as a neutral arbitrator in dozens of complex business disputes, both domestic and international, involving entertainment, manufacturing, construction, waste management, power purchase and power exchange agreements, wind park development, oil field rights and natural gas distribution.
 She helped develop the American Arbitration Association’s (AAA) mediation and arbitration Procedures for Large, Complex Commercial Disputes.
 In recognition of her experience and skills, in 2004 she was selected as a Fellow in the College of Commercial Arbitrators.

 During her many years in practice and on the bench, Judge Byrd has handled matters with parties from numerous countries and cultures and backgrounds involving interpreters, religious observances, remote testimony, foreign documents, and calling for accommodation and flexibility.